Planning Proposals

 Fairfield City Council (Council) is the local Principal Planning Authority (PPA).

 The making and amending of Local Environmental Plans (LEPs) starts with a planning proposal.
 The planning proposal describes the outcome and justification for a proposed change to a LEP and is the key part of the LEP making process as set out under Division 3.4 of the Environmental Planning & Assessment Act 1979.
-It is supported by the NSW Department of Planning and Environment (the Department) Local Environmental Plan Making Guideline, August 2023.
+It is supported by the NSW Department of Planning and Environment (the Department) Local Environmental Plan Making Guidelines, August 2023.

 Step 2 -The applicant and supporting information